The Ultimate Guide to Mastering Email Deliverability

 The Journey of an Email

-You’ve created a new email as part of your Black Friday campaign.
-Who will you send it to?
+Let's say you’ve created a new email campaign as part of your Black Friday marketing strategy.
+How will you get it to the recipient's inbox?
 Let’s walk through the steps.

 Step One: Build Your Mailing List

-This is everyone you target for an email.
+First, you need to build your email list.
+This is everyone you target for an email campaign.

 Step Two: Send Your Email